“The ability to observe without evaluating is the highest form of intelligence”

 – Indian philosopher Jiddu Krishnamurti.

 We’ve already discussed the benefits of being in the present moment.
-Once we become familiar with the practice of focusing on the present moment, the next step to reach a state of calm and to observe our thoughts without judgement.
+Once we become familiar with the practice of focusing on the present moment, the next step is to reach a state of calm and observe our thoughts without judgement.

 This process can be quite difficult, as it does not come naturally for most of us.
 Our minds tend to judge and evaluate everything because we label our experiences notably as either positive or negative.

 For example, if we look at a painting, we may think it is beautiful or ugly.
 If we look at ourselves, we may think we are either good or bad people or, if we have children, we may think we are either good or bad parents.

 Did you know that perceptions and attitudes can create your reality?